rifatcakir/React_Native_Image_Classification_with_Tensorflow/README.md

 Image classification with React-Native and searching this classified price of the product on the Internet.

 ## Installation
-download the project and run "npm i" in the project folder.
+Download the project and run "npm i" in the project folder.

 ![TF Demo](_art/RN_tensor_flow_lite.gif)